These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece at this time of year.

 Greece is a land in which moderate gratuities are the norm, except on those few occasions in which service is rendered in a surly manner.
 On the whole, Greeks take as a serious national virtue philoxenia, which roughly translates as “hospitality” (and which literally means “guest-loving”).
 The Greeks trace this virtue back to the norms of the guest-friend that can be seen as far back as Homer’s Odyssey.
 At restaurants, a fee for service is usually included on the bill, but an extra 5-10% is usually left on the table.
 Hotel staff can be left with €1-2 per room per night (not per guest per night).
 Many of you have worked in the service industry, and recall your own reaction at being stiffed.
 And hotel chambermaids, for example, are less financially favored than you are (or than you will be a few years from now).
 The leaders of the study tour will handle gratuities to guides and bus drivers.

 It is advisable to have access to around $500 beyond these costs, although one does not need all of this to be accessible at the start of the study tour.
 (So some of you might have a paycheck deposited to your U.S. bank account while we are in Greece, so that you can access the money with an ATM card.)
-You will fall in love with some souvenirs and this is a wonderful opportunity to do some interesting shopping.
+You will fall in love with some souvenirs and this is a wonderful opportunity to do some interesting shopping, even if you’re not the sort given to souvenir shopping.